Australian Aboriginal cricket team in England in 1868: Background

 An entrepreneur, Captain Gurnett, persuaded the team to travel to Sydney to begin a planned tour of the colonies and England.
 However, after their arrival in Sydney in February 1867, Gurnett embezzled some of the funds raised to finance the enterprise, leaving the team stranded.
-The team was looked after by Charles Lawrence at his Manly Hotel, he organized a number of games completing a tour of New South Wales before returning to Victoria in May.
-Four players succumbed to the effects of illness: Sugar and Watty died on tour while Jellico and Paddy died shortly afterward.
+They were looked after by Charles Lawrence at his Manly Hotel, and he organised a number of games, completing a tour of New South Wales before returning to Victoria in May.
+Four players succumbed to the effects of illness: "Sugar" and "Watty" died on tour, while "Jellico" and "Paddy" died shortly afterward.

 Team members

-In 1867 Charles Lawrence was contracted to Captain/Coach Australia's 'First Eleven' that toured England in 1868.
-Lawrence played for Surrey, 1855, the all Ireland XI, 1862, and the all England XI, 1863.
+In 1867, Charles Lawrence was contracted to captain-coach Australia's "First Eleven" that toured England in 1868.
+Lawrence played for Surrey in 1855, the all Ireland XI in 1862, and the all England XI in 1863.
 He was contracted to be the first professional cricket coach in New South Wales, and he first saw the indigenous team under the instructions of Tom Wills who played a match at the Albert Ground, Sydney.
 On this occasion there was some contract disagreement between the failed sponsor Gurnett and Wills, and the players were left in Sydney.
 Lawrence was instructed to look after the Aboriginal players.
 At this time Lawrence was a publican and billeted the players in his hotel in Manly until he could arrange some cricket matches to raise money to return the players to the Western District of Victoria.
-In 1867 he trained the players for two months at "Lake Wallace" in Edenhope in the Wimmera before selecting the below side to tour England in 1868.
+In 1867, he trained the players for two months at "Lake Wallace" in Edenhope in the Wimmera before selecting the below side to tour England in 1868.
+Surrey County Cricket Club also supplied one of its ground staff (William Shepherd) to accompany the aboriginal tour as occasional relief player and umpire.

-The tour was financed by Sydney Lawyer George Graham along with his cousin George Smith (who had been Mayor of Sydney in 1859) and William Hayman they all travelled to England for the tour.
+The tour was financed by Sydney Lawyer George Graham.
+Along with his cousin George Smith (who had been Mayor of Sydney in 1859), and William Hayman, they all travelled to England for the tour.